hiweller/hiweller.github.io/cv.md

 > **Research interests**: the role of biomechanical
 > constraints in life history evolution; paths of least
 > resistance in the evolution of new traits; methods
-> development for analysing organism color and pattern.
+> development for analyzing organism color and pattern.

 ----